-Ashiatsu is a generic name for a type of barefoot massage where the massage therapist uses their feet to provide deep compression, gliding strokes and assisted stretches(ROM).
+Ashiatsu is a generic name for a type of barefoot massage where the massage therapist uses their feet to provide deep compression, gliding strokes, and assisted stretches(ROM).
 Massage has been around for centuries, but most people think about massage being performed with the hands, not the feet.

-BUT it should be a modality of choice, and NOT because the therapist's body's limitations are dictating that type of work.
-We practice Ashiatsu because it saves our bodies, and we can give you the pressure you ask for to help treat chronic pain without hurting OUR BODIES in the process.
+Other indirect forms of massage can be beneficial if that's the therapist's and client's bodywork choice.
+But it should be a modality of choice, and NOT because the therapist's body's limitations are dictating that type of work.
+We practice Ashiatsu because it saves our bodies, and we can give you the pressure you ask for to help treat chronic pain without hurting OUR BODIES.

 Depending on the client's needs, we may start the session face up(supine) or face down(prone).
 The back, hips, and legs are prime real estate for the broad and deep strokes with our feet.
-When you are supine, we may or may not choose to do part of the massage with our feet.
+While you are supine, we may or may not choose to do part of the massage with our feet.
 We save our hands for the more intricate parts of the body like the face, front of the neck, and abdomen.

 Hopefully, you have an understanding of what Ashiatsu is about and what your first experience with Ashiatsu will be like at Bull City Soles.
 Massage is more than a luxury; it can relieve chronic pain and injury and be vital to maintaining health and wellness.
 Learn more in our blog, 'Massage & Bodywork for Pain Relief'.